RashmiCN/nenya/README.md

 ```

 ### Server
-1. This tutorial uses [pipenv](https://github.com/pypa/pipenv).
+1. This code uses [pipenv](https://github.com/pypa/pipenv).
 If you are using another python distribution or package manager, you will need to install the dependencies located in the `Pipfile`.
 Alternatively, using pipenv, from the root project directory, create a pipenv virtual environment.
     ```bash
     pipenv --python <path to python executable>
     ```